How Will Covid-19/Coronavirus Affect my Alternative Investment Portfolio? Part 19: July 4th

 (Usual disclaimer: I'm just an investor expressing my personal opinion and not a registered financial advisor, attorney or accountant.
 Consult your own financial professionals before making any financial decisions.
 Code of Ethics: I/we do not accept any money from any sponsor or platform for anything, including postings, reviews, referring investors, affiliate leads or advertising.
 Nor do we negotiate special terms for ourselves in the club above what we negotiate for the benefit of members.).

 Once again, a lot happened this week that affects investors.
 This week, the pace of the news accelerated past the last three, as a second virus wave gained strength across the South and West.
 This ended up being one of the longest updates throughout the pandemic.
-Before jumping in, here's a quick summary of the series so far:

 U.S. Remains Stuck On Uncomfortably High Plateau for Fourth Week